-- Municipal Official Plan amendment and zoning bylaw changes if needed. - Water taking permit from MOE - Sewage and water approvals, under the Ontario Water Resources Act. - Municipal Noise bylaw amendments/exemptions if required during construction. - Municipal building permits. - Utility Approvals (Bell, Hydro etc.) - Environmental Protection Act approvals for wastes generated - Railway Approvals - Federal Permits (Fisheries approvals, Navigable Waterways authorization, CTA approvals etc.) Potentially required for the Port Lands IEA. - TRCA approvals ("Fill, Construction, Alteration to Waterways" permit and DFO authorization).
+- Municipal Official Plan amendment and zoning bylaw changes if needed. - Water taking permit from MOE - Sewage and water approvals, under the Ontario Water Resources Act. - Municipal Noise bylaw amendments/exemptions if required during construction. - Municipal building permits. - Utility Approvals (Bell, Hydro etc.) - Environmental Protection Act approvals for wastes generated - TRCA approvals ("Fill, Construction, Alteration to Waterways" permit and DFO authorization).

-12.1 PROCESS FOR AMENDING THE UNDERTAKING FOLLOWING EA APPROVAL
+10.1 PROCESS FOR AMENDING THE UNDERTAKING FOLLOWING APPROVAL

-As part of the IEAs, an amending procedure will be developed to deal with changes to the preferred alternative that may occur following the approval by the Ontario Minister of the Environment.
+As part of the IEA, an amending procedure will be developed to deal with changes to the preferred alternative that may occur following the approval by the Minister.
 The amending procedure will: